gimoh/ansible_docker_nginx_proxy/README.md

 dnp_nginx_certs_dir: /etc/pki/svc-certs

 # Path to directory *on the host* where nginx per-vhost configuration
 # file fragments will be stored.
+This directory will be created and
+# group will be set so that users in `docker` group can upload files
-This path is mounted as a volume into
+# there.
+This path is then mounted as a volume into the nginx-proxy
-# the nginx-proxy container so nginx can access the files.
+# container so nginx can access the files.
 dnp_nginx_vhost_dir: /etc/nginx-proxy-vhost.d
 ```